purifetchi/VTubeTiny/README.md

 * A GPU that supports OpenGL ES 3.

 ## Usage

 All of the VTubeTiny data is described in a JSON config file, from which VTubeTiny generates the **Stage**.
 Every **Stage** is split into **Actors**, which can have **Components** attached to them.
 Components serve multiple purposes, from rendering textures or text, to animating characters based on the microphone levels.

+Every stage also has an **Asset Database** attached to it, that stores all of the **Assets** it uses.
+Assets are anything loaded from disk that can be then used by Components.
+(For now, the only Asset type that's properly supported are textures, but more will be added as more components are added in.)

+Assets help reduce the amount of loaded data, as common assets can be shared between many components.

 This is how a sample VTubeTiny configuration file looks like: